3.4 Challenging Environments

 Tunnels and Long Corridors

-Tunnels combine three SLAM challenges in one environment: repetitive geometry, low feature density, and length that exceeds the comfortable range of a single uncorrected session.
-They require segmentation, target-based alignment, and a specific processing mode that defaults off.
+Tunnels combine repetitive geometry, low feature density, and length beyond a single uncorrected session.
+They need segmentation, target-based alignment, and a processing mode that defaults off.

 Segment Length

-- Maximum 1,600 ft (500 m) per scan segment.
-Divide longer tunnels into segments before starting.
-A continuous tunnel scan beyond this length is not reliably recoverable in post-processing
+- 500 m (1,600 ft) per segment maximum.
+Divide longer tunnels before starting.
+A longer continuous scan is not reliably recoverable.

-- Plan segment boundaries at structural features where possible: cross-passages, recesses, equipment alcoves.
-These give the geometry that distinguishes one segment's start from another segment's end
+- Place segment boundaries at structural features (cross-passages, recesses, alcoves) that distinguish one segment's end from another's start.

 Speed and Posture